 - The publication of balanced, factual information related to Cabin Air Quality;

 - To work with industry and regulators to demand the implementation of known and available solutions.

-AeA will continue to work on behalf of those who have Aerotoxic Syndrome and in memory of former BA pilot Richard Westgate and all air crew who have died as a result of aerotoxic poisoning.
+The Aerotoxic Association will continue to work on behalf of those who have Aerotoxic Syndrome in memory of former BA pilot Richard Westgate and all air crew who have died as a result of aerotoxic poisoning.